pme123/camundala/00-documentation/src/docs/development/createProject.md

 chmod +x helper.scala
 ```

-1. Open the `myCompany-myProject` directory with your IDE (I use Intellij).
+1. Open the `mycompany-myProject` directory with your IDE (I use Intellij).

 @:callout(info)
 If you haven't released `company-camundala` yet,